Remi-Gau/advanced_fMRI_course/OnlineResources.md

 #### Coding style
 Another good coding practice to have is a consistent coding style.
 For python you have the [PEP8 standard](https://www.python.org/dev/peps/pep-0008/) and some tools like [pylint](https://www.pylint.org/), [pycodestyle](https://pypi.org/project/pycodestyle/2.2.0/), or [pep8online](http://pep8online.com/) that help you make sure that your code complies with this standard.

 You can also have a look at the code style used by [google for many languages](https://github.com/google/styleguide) (h/t [Kelly Garner](@garner_theory)).
-You will notice that matlab is not in the list so you might want to check those [here](https://fr.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0?s_tid=mwa_osa_a).
+You will notice that matlab is not in the list so you might want to check this [here](https://fr.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0?s_tid=mwa_osa_a).

 #### Avoid selective debugging: unit tests, positive and negative control